thoughtworks-jumpstart/jumpstart/testing-and-tdd/react-testing-tools/enzyme.md

 * If you want to test component lifecycle and children behavior, use mount
 * If you want to test children rendering with less overhead than mount and you are not interested in lifecycle methods, use render

+However, there are also developers that are [strongly against shallow rendering](https://blog.kentcdodds.com/why-i-never-use-shallow-rendering-c08851a68bb7)
 ## Resources

 ### Recommended reading